gregbo/mininet_frr/README.md

 sudo ./mn_topo.py
 ```

-This starts the mininet emulator and the relevant FRR routing deamons, and brings up the
+This starts the mininet emulator and the relevant FRR routing deamons and brings up the
 mininet command line.
 Mininet provides access to the linux shell on each emulated node
 and connectivity tests.
 To stop the emulation and shutdown the FRR daemons, enter exit or press ^D.